bowen0701/docker-python3-ml/README.md

 ### Build Docker Image

-First build docker image with name `docker-ml:latest`, by Dockerfile or docker-compose.
+First build docker image with name `docker-ml:latest`, by docker CLI or docker-compose with Dockerfile.

 ```
 # Build docker image by Docker CLI.